EnviDat/websnap/README.md

 #### CLI that downloads files from URLs and uploads them to a S3 bucket.

-Also supports writing downloaded files to local machine.
+Also supports writing downloaded files to a local machine.

 ## Documentation Topics